India strengthens Afghan air defense system despite Pakistan pressure

 Date:

-India is reportedly in advanced talks with the Taliban-led Afghan government to activate a modern air defence system in Afghanistan — a move that could significantly shift the balance of power in South Asia.
-This development follows Pakistan’s airstrikes in Kabul, which targeted TTP commander Mufti Asim Noor Wali Mehsud.
+India is reportedly in advanced talks with the Taliban-led Afghan government to deploy a sophisticated air defense system in Afghanistan – a move that could significantly shift the balance of power in South Asia.
+The incident comes after a Pakistani airstrike in Kabul, which targeted TTP commander Mufti Asim Noor Wali Mehsud.

-Pakistan’s actions have sparked fierce retaliation from the Afghan Taliban, who responded with heavy firepower along the border.
-Taliban spokesperson Zabihullah Mujahid claimed that Pakistani forces attacked civilians in Kandahar’s Spin Boldak district, killing 12 people and injuring over 100.
-In revenge, Taliban fighters reportedly destroyed several Pakistani posts, seized weapons and tanks, and inflicted serious casualties.
+Pakistan’s behavior has prompted fierce retaliation from the Afghan Taliban, who have responded with heavy shelling across the border.
+Taliban spokesman Zabiullah Mujahid claimed that Pakistani forces attacked civilians in the Spin Boldak quarter of Kandahar, killing 12 people and wounding more than 100.
+In retaliation, Taliban fighters reportedly destroyed several Pakistani posts, seized weapons and tanks, and inflicted heavy casualties.

-Adding fuel to the fire, the Taliban also released a graphic video mocking Pakistani soldiers killed in the clashes — a move that has deeply aggravated tensions between Kabul and Islamabad.
-The Taliban insists its actions were defensive, citing repeated Pakistani “violations” of Afghan territory.
+Adding fuel to the fire, the Taliban released a graphic videotape that mocked the faces of Pakistani dogs killed in the conflict – a move that has further heightened tensions between Kabul and Islamabad.
+The Taliban claim their behavior was defensive, citing repeated Pakistani “intrusions” into Afghan homes.

-Islamabad, however, disputes these claims.
-Officials state that Afghan forces and Pakistani Taliban militants opened fire “without provocation,” prompting a “defensive” response.
-According to local sources from Chaman District, the fighting lasted several hours before Pakistani forces repelled the attack.
+However, Islamabad disputes this claim.
+Officials say Afghan forces and Pakistani Taliban militants opened fire “without any provocation”, prompting a “defensive” response.
+According to a source in the Chaman Quarter, fighting raged for hours before Pakistani forces repelled the attack.

-In a related incident, TTP insurgents attacked the Mahmoodzai Post in Orakzai, killing eight members of Pakistan’s Frontier Corps and injuring several others.
-With dozens of casualties on both sides, concerns are mounting over an escalating border conflict along the Durand Line.
+In a separate incident, TTP insurgents attacked the Mahmudzai post in Orakzai, killing eight members of Pakistan’s Frontier Corps and wounding several others.
+With dozens of casualties on both sides, there is growing concern about the escalation of border clashes along the Durand Line.

 India’s Expanding Strategic Role

-Amid this unrest, Afghan Foreign Minister Amir Khan Muttaqi’s visit to New Delhi has caught regional attention.
-Analysts see it as part of India’s effort to expand its influence in Kabul while countering Pakistan’s regional maneuvers.
+Amidst the tensions, Afghan Foreign Minister Amir Khan Muttahida’s visit to New Delhi has caught the attention of locals.
+Judges see it as part of India’s push to counter Pakistan’s domestic strategy as well as to expand its influence in Kabul.

-If finalized, India’s air defence cooperation with Afghanistan could mark a major turning point in regional geopolitics, strengthening Kabul’s military capabilities and deepening India’s strategic footprint in the region.
+Still, India’s air defense cooperation with Afghanistan could mark a turning point in domestic geopolitics, enhancing Kabul’s service capabilities and further enhancing India’s strategic position in the region, if it is perfected.

 Also Rea: Cross-Border Clashes Escalate as Taliban, Pakistan Trade Accusations